Lake Marion – Lake Marion, South Carolina

 South Carolina | SC Picture Project | Clarendon County Photos | Lake Marion

-The project was part of President Roosevelt’s New Deal and aimed to create jobs, improve navigation, and provide hydroelectricity for rural areas.
+Lake Marion is named for Revolutionary War hero General Francis Marion.
+General Marion’s former plantation, Pond Bluff, was submerged in the Santee Cooper Project, along with many other plantations, homes, and churches.
+The project was part of President Roosevelt’s New Deal, which aimed to create jobs, improve navigation, and provide hydroelectricity for rural areas.
 At the time it was the the largest land-clearing project in the nation’s history, with over 12,500 South Carolina workers clearing over 177,000 acres of swamp and timberland.
+However, the lake was created before the land was completely cleared, and several trees – and tree stumps – stand within the lake.

 Lake Marion is a favorite spot among boaters and anglers.
-It’s known for its abundant population of large bass and catfish and is home to several state fishing records, including the record for biggest Largemouth Bass at 16.2 pounds!
+It is known for its abundant population of large bass and catfish due to the prime habitat found within the vegetation that remained uncleared before the lake filled.
+In fact, the lake is home to several state fishing records, including the record for biggest largemouth bass at 16.2 pounds.

 Lake Marion Map